Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

          :language: json

-.. function:: GetAccountInfo(BlockHash, AccountAddress) -> ?AccountInfo
+.. function:: GetAccountInfo(blockHash, accountAddress) -> ?AccountInfo

    Get the state of an account in the given block.

-   :param BlockHash: The block
+   :param blockHash: The given block.
-   :param AccountAddress: The account to query
+   :param accountAddress: The account to query.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
-   :type AccountAddress: |grpc-account-address|_
+   :type accountAddress: |grpc-account-address|_
    :returns: The state of the account.
    :rtype: ``?AccountInfo`` (see JSON schema below)